DuPage County ICE Hold Lawyers

-At Mevorah Law Offices LLC, we have extensive experience with all matters related to immigration as well as criminal defense in Chicago and throughout Northern Illinois.
+At Mevorah & Giglio Law Offices, we have extensive experience with all matters related to immigration as well as criminal defense in Chicago and throughout Northern Illinois.
 Our award-winning lawyers frequently assist clients with ICE Holds, ICE detention/detainers, deportation/removal and all other types of criminal issues and immigration.
 We handle cases regularly before ICE and USCIS, and we have a strong track record of success dealing with these agencies.

 We also have attorneys on our team that are former prosecutors and former public defenders who know the inner workings of the state and federal judicial system.
 Our unique blend of immigration and criminal experience gives us in-depth knowledge of how these two areas of the law intertwine and the practical consequences for immigrants who have run-ins with law enforcement.
 We put this experience to work in order to give our immigrant clients a strong voice and the skilled representation they deserve.

 Typically, ICE requests an immigration hold for one of three reasons: